1995–96 Football League: Third Division

 Under a new owner and a new manager, Preston North End sealed promotion from Division Three as champions following two successive playoff failures.
 Gillingham, another club with a new owner and a new manager, sealed promotion as runners-up after seven seasons in the league's basement division.
 Bury clinched the final automatic promotion place following a mid-season change of manager from Mike Walsh to Stan Ternent.
 In the playoffs, Neil Warnock clinched his fourth promotion in seven seasons as manager, guiding Plymouth Argyle to promotion in his first full season in charge at Home Park with a 1-0 win over Darlington at Wembley.
 Hereford United and Colchester United were the losing semi-finalists in the playoffs.

 A disastrous season for Torquay United saw the Devon club finish well adrift of 23rd placed Scarborough at the foot of the Division Three table, being confined to the bottom place with several games to spare, but their Football League status was saved when Stevenage Borough - whose Broadhall Way stadium did not meet Football League requirements - were crowned Conference champions.
 The club's future was then secured with a takeover by new chairman Mike Bateson, who replaced Eddie May with Kevin Hodges as the manager at Plainmoor.
 May's old club Cardiff City finished 22nd in the table - the lowest final position in the Ninian Park side's history.
-Fulham, another side once more familiar with the higher divisions of the league, finished a lowly 17th in the table, and prepared from a better campaign in 1996-97 by appointing veteran defender Micky Adams as player-manager following Ian Branfoot's move to the role of general manager.
+Fulham, another side once more familiar with the higher divisions of the league, finished a lowly 17th in the table, and prepared for a better campaign in 1996-97 by appointing veteran defender Micky Adams as player-manager following Ian Branfoot's move to the role of general manager.

 As with a number of clubs in the higher divisions, relocation was on the cards at a number of Division Three clubs by this season.
 New Wigan Athletic owner Dave Whelan was looking to move the club away from their outdated home at Springfield Park to an all-seater stadium elsewhere, while Plymouth Argyle were considering leaving Home Park for a new 25,000-seat stadium at nearby Central Park.

 Two Division Three clubs were hit by major tragedy in the 1995-96 season.
 Wigan Athletic defender Mike Millett, who had just broken into the first team, was killed in a car crash the day before his 18th birthday.
 Alan Nicholls, the 22-year-old former Plymouth Argyle and England under-21 goalkeeper who was on loan with Conference side Stalybridge Celtic from Gillingham, was killed in a motorbike crash near Peterborough in November, along with the brother of former Gillingham player Scott Lindsey.